danecando/react-workshop-starter/README.md

 We also have [eslint](http://eslint.org/) configured for our code linting and Facebook's [flow](http://flowtype.org/) to enable type checking.

 Also, I've included a [Vagrant](https://www.vagrantup.com/) configuration with an accompanying provision bash script if you would like to spin up a VM for your dev environment.

+ ### Styles

+ I've included [React Toolbox](http://react-toolbox.com/#/) for some awesome Material Design components.
+It uses modular css -- take a look at HelloWorld.jsx and it's style.scss file or [css-loader](https://github.com/webpack/css-loader) to see how this is used.
+ The base styles in `src/styles` has boostrap 4 scss available to you.
+Currently I've only included their mixins and grid but feel free to use them as you please.
+If you want to use any variables or mixins from your base styles in a component's stylesheet you must `@import "~_globals.scss";` at the top.
+See `HelloWorld/style.css`
+ * Any styles you add to `src/styles` will be compiled into a single style.css file that is included index.html
+ * Any styles coupled with a component outside of src/styles uses modular css and will be inlined

 ### Installation